jaredhowland/rhythm/README.md

 Variables
 =========
-The following variables (show with their default values) can be redefined before importing Rhythm:
+The following variables (shown with their default values) can be redefined before importing Rhythm:

 ```scss
 /*------------------------------------------------------------ */